VeloxDB/VeloxDB/Doc/guide/data_model.md

 size = (500k + 10 * 10) * (68 + 526) ~ 297 MB
 ```

-Now lets check the estimation for the SalesOrder class given the following assumptions: maximum number of order instances 100 million, rate of change is 100k changes/s.
+Now lets check the estimation for the Order class given the following assumptions: maximum number of order instances 100 million, rate of change is 100k changes/s.

 ```
 propertiesSize = 2 * 8 = 16 b